Why we’re making a change

 We’ll continue to update this page with more information on our plans, and what they mean for you.

-The Financial Conduct Authority (FCA) has also published their own site explaining more about ring-fencing.
+The Financial Conduct Authority (FCA) and the Bank of England (BoE) have published information explaining more about ring-fencing.